6 Ways to Use Garlic to Improve Your Life

 1) Use in Your Food

 Dice it up and put in salads, soups, stews and meat dishes for great flavor and health benefits described above.
-This is the most common way to use garlic.
+This is the most common way to use this fantastic culinary herb.

 2) Put on Warts and Cuts: